MicroFocus/hpe-alm-octane-call-url-demo/README.md

-# HPE ALM Octane Call URL/REST API Demo
+# Micro Focus ALM Octane Call URL/REST API Demo

-This project is a simple [node.js](http://nodejs.org) project that demonstrates using HPE ALM Octane's *Call URL* to call an external system and Octane's REST API to call back and change a field with Octane.
+This project is a simple [node.js](http://nodejs.org) project that demonstrates using Micro Focus ALM Octane's *Call URL* to call an external system and Octane's REST API to call back and change a field with Octane.

 This project demonstrates how a loop can be built that enables Octane to integrate with any external system that supports